Resources and Documents

 Internet

-This setup consists of players connecting and playing over the internet via a network provided by the Organizer.
+This setup consists of competitors connecting and playing over the internet via a network provided by the Organizer.
 It is recommended for all larger events, though Organizers are permitted to utilize it at events of any size.

 2.6 Headphone Use